-In February 2020, the Indian government increased the tariff rate on mobile phone printed circuit board assemblies (PCBA) (HS8517.7010), which are the items subject to the consultation, to 20% (effective as of April 2020).
-It also raised tariff rates on footwear, jewelry, etc.
+In February 2020, the Indian Government raised the tariff rate on mobile phone printed circuit board assemblies (PCBA), which are the items subject to the consultation, to 20% (1 in Figure I-10-1) (effective as of April 2020).
+It also raised tariff rates on footwear, furniture, etc.